algeriatech/awesome-algeria/README.md

 - [Salat Time](https://github.com/Barbarosse/salat_time/) A simple python Web App that returns the five Islamic Prayer Times.
 - [selma](https://github.com/FdevTech/Selma) - A virtual assistant backed by augmented reality capabilities, it allows you to control different appliances in your home.
 - [Timgad](https://github.com/OpenDZ/timgad) - Timgad is a kernel Linux Security Module that collects per process and system-wide security protections that are not handled by the core kernel itself.
+- [LSQLApp](https://github.com/houarizegai/lsqlapp) - Desktop application that can help teacher in practical work (TP) to evaluate the student, and help student to learn SQL (structure query language), "Learning by doing".

 ## Games
 - [Catcheep](https://github.com/oussamabonnor1/Catcheep) - Catcheep is a free casual 2D tap to play mobile game suitable for all ages.
 Currently available on Play store.